EXCLUSIVE-New Hong Kong university classes set out dangers of breaking security law

 ‘MS NAUGHTY’ AND ‘MR BREACH’

-The global financial hub with a population of 7.5 million has four universities in the top 100 of the Times Higher Education World University Rankings and was until recently regarded as one of Asia's freest academic arenas, largely a legacy of British colonial rule which ended in 1997 when the city was handed back to China.
+Hong Kong, a global financial hub with a population of 7.5 million, has four universities in the top 100 of the Times Higher Education World University Rankings.
+Until recently it was regarded as one of Asia's freest academic arenas, largely a legacy of British colonial rule that ended in 1997 when the city was handed back to China.

 Hong Kong's schools and universities are now being forced to integrate national security and patriotic themes into their teaching, bringing them closer into line with education in mainland China.